Adalex3/PTAppHackUSF/README.md

 - Use GPT-4o to generate a personalized plan based on your needs

 ### Step 2: Perform the Exercises with Camera Feedback
-- The app uses YOLO and/or OpenCV for pose estimation
+- The app uses Mediapipe and OpenCV for pose estimation
 - You’ll be guided through hardcoded exercises that we’ve trained the app to understand
 - Real-time feedback will tell you **what’s wrong** and **how to fix it**, with actionable and specific suggestions